acestream/ace-network-docs/docs/list-of-operations/buy-single-access.md

 # Buy One-time Access

-To buy one-time access to content in the premium pool
+To buy one-time access to content in the premium pool or from single broadcaster.

 Threshold: medium